eclipse-xpanse/xpanse-website/docs/intro.md

 **Open Services Cloud** is composed by:

-* an orchestrator responsible of the managed services (deployment, start, stop, ...) and loading plugins specific for each supported cloud provider
+* an orchestrator responsible for the managed services (deployment, start, stop, ...) and loading plugins specific for each supported cloud provider
 * a language describing managed services, called OCL (Open Services Cloud Configuration Language)
 * a REST API to interact with the orchestrator